 “kWh” means kilowatt hour.

-“Laws” and/or “Regulations” means, individually and collectively, any and all applicable federal or state domestic laws, including without limitation laws implemented by public initiative or referendum, statutes ordinances, codes, rules, regulations, orders, decisions, writs, decrees or judgments, conditions or requirements of all duly constituted governmental authorities, and any official interpretations thereof. [review]
+“Laws” and/or “Regulations” means, individually and collectively, any and all applicable federal or state domestic laws, including without limitation laws implemented by public initiative or referendum, statutes ordinances, codes, rules, regulations, orders, decisions, writs, decrees or judgments, conditions or requirements of all duly constituted governmental authorities, and any official interpretations thereof.

 “Metered Power” means, with respect to each Facility, the total amount of energy delivered to such Facility, as measured in a manner that complies with all applicable Rules.